Guess that Vitamin

 - Soy foods: edamame, tempeh, tofu prepared with calcium sulfate, soy milk

-- Green, leafy vegetables have high bioavailability (significant portion of the calcium found in these foods is absorbed): kale, broccoli, brussel sprouts, collard greens, and Chinese cabbage turnip greens
+- Green, leafy vegetables have high bioavailability (a significant portion of the calcium found in these foods is absorbed): kale, broccoli, Brussel sprouts, collard greens, and Chinese cabbage turnip greens

-- *Note: Spinach & swiss chard do contain calcium, but it is hard to absorb since it contains oxalic acid, which blocks absorption of calcium.
+- *Note: Spinach & swiss chard contain calcium, but it is hard to absorb since it contains oxalic acid, which blocks calcium absorption.

 - Nuts & seeds: Sesame seeds and tahini, flax seeds, and chia seeds

-- *Note: almonds are high in oxalic acids, but it can be slightly reduced by soaking them.
+- *Note: almonds are high in oxalic acids, but they can be slightly reduced by soaking them.